Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Why is fiberglass used in mattresses?

 Fiberglass is used in mattresses to limit the potential of a deadly fire.
 It was meant as an alternative to chemical flame retardants, which later fell out of favor as their health risks became well-known.
-Fiberglass was appealing because it was inexpensive and non-toxic, while also providing protection that could save people’s lives during a fire.
+The material was appealing because it was inexpensive and non-toxic, while also providing protection that could save people’s lives during a fire.

 Does memory foam contain fiberglass?